 Stretching, warms baths, acupuncture and massage seem to be the suggested remedies, but also mention it to your healthcare provider because they may want to check your iron levels to make sure you aren’t sporting a deficiency.

 Some women keep a food journal to see if something they eat (typically later in the day) is triggering the jumpy legs at night.
 It’s certainly worth a shot.
 I suppose you could take up clogging or Celtic dance too.
+Here are some more ideas and suggestions.

 10. You Might Get Sweaty: